DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 ### Test Level
 - A test level needs to be made.
-- This level will be representative of how we want combat / movement / overall pace of play to feel in the next level.
+- This level will be representative of how we want combat / movement / overall pace of play to feel in the rest of the game.
 - Large & open combat areas:
 	- walls to run on
 	- platforms to jump on